 - Mortgage fraud: Illegal property flipping usually involves the suspect lying to a mortgage company about a property’s value.
 Therefore, the D.A. may bring mortgage fraud charges against the defendant.
 Penalties range from one to twenty years in Nevada State Prison and tens of thousands of dollars in fines.

 In addition, people being prosecuted for unlawful house flipping may face professional discipline such as having their real estate licenses revoked.
 They could also be sued civilly and be ordered to pay hefty compensatory and punitive damages.

 Arrested?
 Call an attorney . . . .

-If you’ve been accused of ‘illegal property flipping’ in Nevada, phone our Las Vegas criminal defense lawyers for a consultation free of charge.
+If you’ve been accused of ‘illegal property flipping’ in Nevada, phone our Las Vegas criminal defense lawyers for a consultation.
 We’re determined to try to achieve the best resolution possible for your case so your criminal record stays clean and you keep your real estate license.

 In California?
 Go to our article on California property flipping laws.